ReactiveCocoa/ReactiveSwift/Documentation/DesignGuidelines.md

 #### Events cannot be sent recursively

-Just like RAC guarantees that [events will not be received concurrently](#events-are-serial), it also guarantees that they won’t be received recursively.
+Just like ReactiveSwift guarantees that [events will not be received concurrently](#events-are-serial), it also guarantees that they won’t be received recursively.
 As a consequence, [operators][] and [observers][] _do not_ need to be reentrant.